-The protocol for allogeneic transplants.
+The conditioning protocol for allogeneic transplants.
 The aim of conditioning for the transplant is two-fold – maximal removal of the cells of the recipient’s hematopoietic system to enable better acceptance of the graft and immune suppression to decrease the risk of its rejection.
-Concurrently, in the case of transplants for treating malignant diseases, the treatment facilitates of the tumor cells.
-Understanding the mechanism of action of GvL enabled development of low-intensity protocols (reduced intensity conditioning, RIC), in which the main anti-cancer activity is based on the activity of the graft immune system and not on the protocol.8 Thanks to the use of these protocols, it is now possible to perform allogeneic transplants in older patients or in those with background diseases.
+Concurrently, in the case of transplants for treating malignant diseases, the conditioning treatment facilitates elimination of the tumor cells.
+Understanding the mechanism of action of GvL enabled development of low-intensity conditioning protocols (reduced intensity conditioning, RIC), in which the main anti-cancer activity is based on the activity of the graft immune system and not on the conditioning protocol.8 Thanks to the use of these protocols, it is now possible to perform allogeneic transplants in older patients or in those with background diseases.
 In young patients without background diseases, we mostly use full-intensity protocols that contribute to better acceptance of the graft and reduce the chances of relapse of the disease.

 Rehabilitation of the hematopoietic system following transplant.
-Following and , the grafted stem cells require time to rehabilitate the damaged hematopoietic system of the recipient’s body.
+Following conditioning and transplantation, the grafted stem cells require time to rehabilitate the damaged hematopoietic system of the recipient’s body.
 The amount of time that passes until graft acceptance and rehabilitation varies among the different blood components.
-In a study performed on 5,246 patients who received a transplant from an unrelated donor, it was found that the amount of external time to rehabilitation of the myeloid system was approximately 18 days, while approximately 32 days were required for the level of platelets to exceed 50,000.9 In contrast, the recovery time of the system is longer.
+In a study performed on 5,246 patients who received a transplant from an unrelated donor, it was found that the amount of external time to rehabilitation of the myeloid system was approximately 18 days, while approximately 32 days were required for the level of platelets to exceed 50,000.9 In contrast, the recovery time of the lymphoid system is longer.
 For NK cells the time required was approximately one to two months.
 However rehabilitation of T cells generally requires a number of months (for cytotoxic T cells) or even years (helper T cells).
-B cells are rehabilitated within a number of months, but in patients with a low level of these cells may be expected even years after the transplant.
+B cells are rehabilitated within a number of months, but in patients with GvHD a low level of these cells may be expected even years after the transplant.
 We note that in the case of low-intensity transplants, a complete reduction in cell count does not occur, therefore, recovery after the transplant is faster.

 Graft versus Host Disease